 **Interviews By Emillie Marvel unless otherwise noted.

-What song are you most excited for fans to hear from the album?
+What song from The New Sidewalk are you most excited for fans to hear live?

 Is there anything else you’d like to add?